Noi Bai International Airport: Terminals and facilities

-In May 2025, the second terminal (Terminal 2), now has expansion projects aimed to increase the terminal's capacity to 15 million passengers annually, from the previous 10 million passengers annually.
-This is to be completed in 2026.
+In May 2025, ground broke on expansion projects aimed to increase the International Terminal T2's capacity to 15 million passengers annually, from the previous 10 million passengers annually by expanding the structure of the terminal on both ends, and adding jetways.
+The expansion will add 61,100m² of floor and renovate 18.730m² of floor.
+It will add 4 check-in islands, 6 baggage conveyor belts, 96 traditional check-in counters, add 10 check-in kiosks, and 14 jet bridges of both Code C and E. The project has been completed in 2026.
 Funding for the expansion costs 4.6 trillion VND (US$174.64 million), paid by the Airports Corporation of Vietnam.
-The expansion will add 61,100m² of floor and renovate 18.730m² of floor.
-It will add 4 check-in islands, 6 baggage conveyor belts, add 96 traditional check-in counters, add 10 check-in kiosks, and 14 jet bridges of both Code C and E.

-The airport has a 3,800-meter paved runway (CAT II – 11R/29L) which opened in August 2006 and an older 3,200-meter paved runway (CAT I – 11L/29R).
+The airport has a 3,800-meter paved runway (equipped with ILS CAT II – 11R/29L) which opened in August 2006 and an older 3,200-meter paved runway (also equipped with ILS CAT II – 11L/29R).
 The older runway was closed for upgrades for 4 months from August to December 2014.
 The distance between the two runways is only 250 metres, so the airport currently restricts the maximum passenger capacity in accordance with International Civil Aviation Organization safety regulations.